-(b) Consistent with Table I above, when the sound originates from a Noise-generating Land Use, as defined in Section 14-26, "Purpose, Definitions, and Standards," of this Article, the maximum permitted sound level for the receiving land is +5 dBA/dBC above the established ambient sound level as depicted in the relevant Zoning District as categorized in Table I, or the maximum of +10 dBA/dBC above the established maximum as depicted in the relevant Zoning District as categorized in Table I, whichever is greater, effective only between the nighttime to morning hours of 7:00 a.m. and the next day, specifically 10:00 p.m. and 7:00 a.m. on Sundays, Mendays, Tuesdays, Wednesday, and Thursdays, Thursday; and between the weekend nighttime hours efstarting at 11:59 p.m. on Friday into 9:00 a.m. to midnight on Fridays-Saturday (and Saturdays.11:59 p.m. on Saturday into 9:00 a.m. on Sunday).
+- (b) Consistent with Table I above, when the sound originates from a Noise-generating Land Use, as defined in Section 14-26, "Purpose, Definitions, and Standards," of this Article, the maximum permitted sound level for the receiving land is +5 dBA/dBC above the established ambient sound level as depicted in the relevant Zoning District as categorized in Table I, or the maximum of +10 dBA/dBC above the established maximum as depicted in the relevant Zoning District as categorized in Table I, whichever is greater, effective only between the hours of 7:00 a.m. and 10:00 p.m. on Sundays, Mondays, Tuesdays, Wednesdays, and Thursdays, and between the hours of 9:00 a.m. to midnight on Fridays and Saturdays. - (c) For any source of sound which emits a pure tone for a continued duration, the maximum sound level limits set forth in Table I, above, shall be reduced by 5 dBA/dBC. - (d) Exceptions to Table I are activities covered by Sections 14-28, "Exceptions," and 14-31, and "Emergency Signaling Devices," of this Article.